Dennis Kucinich: 2012 United States House of Representatives election in Ohio's 9th District

-In 2024, Kucinich announced his campaign to represent Ohio's 7th congressional district as an independent.
-He placed third with 13% of the vote, losing to incumbent Republican Max Miller.
-This was the best result for an independent candidate running for Congress in Ohio since Jim Traficant's 16% finish in 2010.

 Later political ventures

 2018 gubernatorial campaign

 In January 2018, Kucinich announced his candidacy for governor of Ohio in the 2018 election.
 He was criticized for working as a Fox News contributor.
 Tara Samples, an Akron city councilwoman, was his running mate.
 Our Revolution, a grassroots progressive organization founded by Bernie Sanders, endorsed Kucinich, but Sanders did not.
 Kucinich lost the primary to Richard Cordray, 62.3% to 22.9%.

 2021 Cleveland mayor campaign

 In December 2020, Kucinich announced his candidacy for mayor of Cleveland in the 2021 election.
 Though seen as likely to qualify in the seven-way nonpartisan primary for the two runoff spots, Kucinich finished in third place with 16.54%.

 2024 Robert F. Kennedy Jr. presidential campaign manager

 In May 2023, Robert F. Kennedy Jr.'s 2024 presidential campaign announced that Kucinich had been selected as its campaign manager.
 He served until October 2023, shortly after Kennedy switched from a Democrat to an independent.